BoiseITGuru/tx-script-utility/README.md

 ## Known Issues

 1. The CLI does not safely close the emulator when the WebSocket connection is closed.
-The emulator is killed but leaves the ports hanging open causing the CLI to crash.
+The emulator is killed but leaves the ports hanging open causing the CLI to crash when the WebSocket is reconnected.
 To resolve you must map the ports to their PID and use ```kill -9 <PID>``` to close the ports before restarting the CLI.